-3 Rewrite the sentences using the word in brackets without changing it.
+3 Rewrite each sentence using the word in brackets without changing it.

-- 1 Spain has a relatively low crime rate compared with other European countries. (comparison) Spain has - 2 The average life expectancy of someone living in Mozambique is only 31 years compared with 78 years in the UK, 79 in France and nearly 81 in Japan. (contrast) The average life expectancy of someone living in Mozambique is only 31 years - 3 Mountain biking and track cycling are completely different.
+- 1 Spain has a relatively low crime rate compared with other European countries. (comparison) Spain has - 2 The average life expectancy of someone living in Spain in 1950 was just 63 years compared with nearly 84 years in 2020.

+(contrast) The average life expectancy of someone living in Spain in 1950 was just 63 years enormous marked low big small same